Terms & Conditions of Sales

 20. Consumer information on the possibility of objecting to telephone canvassing

-The consumer can register for free on this list available on the website www.bloctel.gouv.fr.
+Consumers can register for free on this list available on the website www.bloctel.gouv.fr.

 It is therefore the responsibility of the professional who wishes to carry out a prospecting campaign to check via their registration on the bloctel.gouv.fr website that their clients do not appear on this list.